-“Europe is faced with the rise of a very dynamic competitor which it increasingly views as a rival and a systemic challenge, China, and it cannot rely on its most stable post-war ally, the US.” highlighted Professor Pagoulatos.
+According to Pagoulatos, Europe “is faced with the rise of a very dynamic competitor which it increasingly views as a rival and a systemic challenge, China, and it cannot rely on its most stable post-war ally, the US.”

-You may read the whole article, here.
+You can read the full article here.